There’s no doubt that Debian is one of the most popular distributions, especially among desktop enthusiasts and professionals alike.

 1. MX Linux

-Currently sitting at the first position in distrowatch is MX Linux, a simple yet stable desktop OS that combines elegance with solid performance.
-MX Linux initially came with XFCE desktop but has spread its wings to include KDE (MX 19.2 KDE) Linux and MX Linux Fluxbox (MX-Fluxbox 19.2) environments that were made available in August and September 2020 respectively.
+MX Linux, is a simple yet stable desktop OS that combines elegance with solid performance.
+MX Linux initially came with an XFCE desktop but has spread its wings to include KDE (MX-23.1 KDE) and MX Linux Fluxbox (MX-Fluxbox 23.1) environments made available on October 15, 2023.

-MX-Linux 19.2 KDE is available in 64-bit and features an assortment of MX Linux tools, snap technology from AntiX as well as the AntiX live USB the system.
-Additionally, the KDE version also provides the Advanced Hardware Support (AHS) whose primary focus is to support the latest hardware such as the AMD GPU and the very latest Intel graphic drivers.
+Additionally, the KDE version also provides Advanced Hardware Support (AHS) whose primary focus is to support the latest hardware such as the AMD GPU and the very latest Intel graphic drivers.

 2. Linux Mint

-The latest version, Ubuntu 20.04 LTS, dubbed Focal Fossa, is its latest Long Term Release (LTS) and will receive support until April 2025.
-Ubuntu 20.04 ships with a brand new Yaru theme which has 3 variants (Dark, light, and standard), GNOME 3.36 with new-look polished icons, improved ZFS support, fractional scaling for enhanced displays, and multiple default Apps such as Firefox, Thunderbird, and LibreOffice suite.
+Ubuntu 22.04 ships with a brand new Yaru theme which has 3 variants (Dark, light, and standard), GNOME with new-look polished icons, improved ZFS support, fractional scaling for enhanced displays, and multiple default Apps such as Firefox, Thunderbird, and LibreOffice suite.

 As opposed to a Debian package that requires dependencies from external sources, a snap package comes pre-packaged with all the dependencies and can be readily installed on every Ubuntu release that supports snap (Ubuntu 16.04 and later versions).

-Like Ubuntu, Deepin ships its own Software Center – Deepin App store – which features a wide array of useful and verified applications which can be installed with a single mouse-click.
+Like Ubuntu, Deepin ships its own Software Center – Deepin App Store – which features a wide array of useful and verified applications that can be installed with a single mouse click.

-The latest version in Deepin 20 which comes with a ton of features, bug fixes, improvements, and default applications such as WPS Office, Skype, Spotify, and VLC to mention a few.
+The latest version of Deepin 20 comes with a ton of features, bug fixes, improvements, and default applications such as WPS Office, Skype, Spotify, and VLC to mention a few.
 The latest version also gives you a squeaky grub menu, better-looking page layouts, and an improved dock tray.

-AntiX is a comparatively lightweight distro ideal of low spec or old PCs.
-Whether you are a beginner in Linux or an experienced user, AntiX aims at providing a light, flexible, and fully functional OS.
+AntiX is a comparatively lightweight distro ideal for low-spec or old PCs.
+Whether you are a beginner in Linux or an experienced user, AntiX aims to provide a light, flexible, and fully functional OS.

 Due to its popularity in penetration testing, Kali has its own renowned certification – the Kali Linux Certified Professional course.
 Additionally, developers have provided an ARM image for Raspberry Pi thereby enabling penetration testing enthusiasts to carry out pen tests more conveniently.